temporalio/samples-typescript/README.md

 - [**Production Build**](https://github.com/temporalio/samples-typescript/tree/main/production): Build code in advance for faster Worker startup times.
 - [**Patching**](https://docs.temporal.io/docs/typescript/patching/): Patch in new Workflow code when making updates to Workflows that have executions in progress in production.
 - [**Logging**](https://github.com/temporalio/samples-typescript/tree/main/logging-sinks): Use Sinks to extract data out of Workflows for logging/metrics/tracing purposes.
+- [**Instrumentation**](https://github.com/temporalio/samples-typescript/tree/main/instrumentation): Use a [winston](https://github.com/winstonjs/winston) logger to get logs out of all SDK components and get metrics and traces out of Rust Core.

 #### Advanced APIs